exodogurgel/doctorCare/README.md

 ## ⚙️ Features

-- [x] A parte principal é composta pelas seguntes informações:
+- [x] The main part consists of the following information:
-   - [x] número de pacientes atendidos
+   - [x] number of patients seen
-   - [x] quantidade de especialistas disponiveis
+   - [x] number of specialists available
-   - [x] total de anos que estão no mercado
+   - [x] total number of years on the market

-- [x] Logo após vem uma seção com os serviços que estão disponiveis:
+- [x] Soon after comes a section with the services that are available:
-- [x] A proxima seção contem informações sobre a empresa
+- [x] The next section contains information about the company
-- [x] E para finalizar tem uma seção para entrar em contato com a assistencia
+- [x] And finally, there's a section to contact support.

 ---